HensonMa/hugo-academic-web/content/authors/admin/_index.md

 highlight_name: true
 ---

 Pingchuan Ma is a master of science student in Computer Science at University of California, San Diego.
-His interests cover various topics of machine learning, including interpretable artificial intelligence, deep learning, efficient machine learning (deploy ML at large/on edge), and computer vision.
+His interests cover various topics of machine learning, including interpretable artificial intelligence, deep learning, efficient machine learning (deploy ML at scale/edge), and computer vision.
 And he is enthusiastic about connecting with worldwide engineers to create common good using computer technologies.
 {style="text-align: justify;"}